Sessions

 | Messages | Total number of messages in the conversation |

-| Model | The Claude model used during the session (e.g. claude-sonnet-4-20250514) |
+| Model | The AI model used during the session (e.g. claude-sonnet-4-20250514 for Claude Code, or the corresponding Codex model) |

 Copy session ID